Chatham, Kent: Transport

 The Medway, apart from Chatham Dockyard, has always had an important role in communication: historically it provided a means for the transport of goods to and from the interior of Kent.
 Stone, timber and iron from the Weald for shipbuilding and agricultural produce were among the cargoes.
 Sun Pier in Chatham was one of many such along the river.
 By 1740, barges of forty tons could navigate as far upstream as Tonbridge.
 Today its use is confined to tourist traffic; apart from the marina, there are many yacht moorings on the river itself.

-The position of the road network in Chatham began with the building of the Roman road (Watling Street, which passed through the town.
-Turnpike trusts were established locally, so that the length from Chatham to Canterbury was turnpiked in 1730; and the Chatham to Maidstone road (now the A230) was also turnpiked before 1750.
+The position of the road network in Chatham began with the building of the Roman Road (Watling Street, which passed through the town.
+Turnpike trusts were established locally, so that the length from Chatham to Canterbury was turnpiked in 1730; and the Chatham to Maidstone Road (now the A230) was also turnpiked before 1750.
 The High Street was bypassed in 1769, by the New Road (see illustration (1)) leading from the top of Star Hill Rochester, to the bottom of Chatham Hill at Luton Arches.
 This also became inadequate for the London cross-channel traffic and the Medway Towns Bypass, the M2 motorway, was constructed to divert through traffic south of the Medway Towns.

 Chatham is the hub of the Medway Towns.
-This fact means that the existing road system has always proved inadequate for the amount of traffic it has to handle, and various schemes have been tried by Rochester-Upon-Medway City Council, to alleviate the congestion.
+This fact means that the existing roadway system has always proved inadequate for the amount of traffic it has to handle, and various schemes have been tried by Rochester-Upon-Medway City Council, to alleviate the congestion.
 The High Street itself is traffic free, so all traffic on Best Street and Railway Street has to skirt around it.
 The basic west–east routes are The Brook to the north and New Road to the south, but the additional problems caused by the situation of the Pentagon Bus Station meant that conflicting traffic flows were the result, from 1975 and onward.
 From April 1986 and onward until October 1987, the town centre remodelling of Chatham began, and Railway Street was realigned into becoming part of an inner ring road, that became a one-way system.
 This redevelopment included the demolition of the House of Holland department store in January 1987, and the construction of the Sir John Hawkins Flyover in Chatham, that was opened in February 1989, so the traffic could be carried from south to north over the High Street.